flattiverse/connector-csharp/MAPEDITORS.md

 Constraints and behavior:

+- `Team` must exist and may be spectators
 - `Gravity` must currently be exactly `0.0012`
 - all hull / repair / respawn values follow the same constraints as `SpaceJellyFish`
 - `ActionRadius >= 0`
 - `Speed > 0`
+- `Team="12"` means the AI probe treats every non-spectator valid target as hostile
 - `AiProbe` uses the same roam / arrive movement style as `AiShip`, but never fires any weapon
 - `AiProbe` also uses its configured `X` / `Y` as its action-center